RedHatInsights/insights-data-schemas/docs/internal-pipeline/raw_ols_data_Ceph_bucket.md

 # Raw data stored into Ceph bucket (OLS)

-Archive Sync OLS Service synchronizes every new archive by reading the related information from `XXX-ols-archive-new` (where `XXX` needs to be replaced by environment, for example `prod`) Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
+Archive Sync OLS Service synchronizes every new archive by reading the related information from `[qa|prod]-ols-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.

 ## Schema version